 The only factual allegation the plaintiff needs to allege to support the claim is that the defendant was the plaintiff’s lawyer, period.
 The attorney-client relationship is, by definition, one based on special trust.
 Again, citing Rotunda & Dzienkowski, "Clients have every right to expect trust from their lawyers, who are expected to act for the benefit of their principals, their clients."

 The second count of the complaint was obviously argued poorly by calling it simply "conflict of interest" instead of arguing it as a separate claim for breach of fiduciary duty, but the court understood the allegation as such.
-Thus, the problem is not that the judge did not understand the claim; the problem is that the judge does not understand the law or the basis of an attorney-client relationship.
+Thus, the problem is not that the judge did not understand the claim; the problem is that the judge does not understand the law.

 As the court put it, "[i]n order to prevail on a breach of fiduciary duty action, unlike a negligence